5 April 2015

 This morning is different.
 It’s been stormy and windy all night, and this morning as the dawn light outlines the still-bare trees on the limited horizon of my bedroom window, they are tossing wildly, disturbed and befuddled by the violence of the wind.
 The rooks, who live in the very top of the very tallest trees are hunkered down inside their strongholds, deciding that later, or never, will be the time to re-emerge.
 Their nests hold firm and they must be deep enough to hold what often seems like a large gaggle of birds.

-So this morning, the blackbird solos the morning alone: I lie in the still sleep-warmed bed listening with an almost erotic pleasure to this sweet and dominant song.
+So this morning, the blackbird solos the morning alone: I lie in the still sleep-warmed bed with my full body pillow and listening with an almost erotic pleasure to this sweet and dominant song.
 Many other voices have also been dimmed by the wind and the storm, but the blackbird remains well-protected by his well-hidden nest, and he sings, it seems, with pleasure at this solo appearance.